wp-plugins/form-maker/readme.txt

 == Changelog ==

 = Form Maker 1.3.0 =
-* Actions after form Submission:
+* Actions after form Submission of the Form Maker:
 -	Stay on form:
 -	To go to Post,Page after the form submission:
 -	Custom text after the form submission: